A great example of the variety at a fabulous price, the Kirkland Signature Carneros Pinot Noir from Costco.

 “Kirkland Signature Carneros Pinot Noir is a classic blend of richness and elegance.
 The aromas of ripe cherry and rhubarb are counterbalanced by darker, black fruit and forest floor notes woven together with a hint of spice from French oak barrels.”

 -Alison Crowe, Winemaker

-The 2016 Kirkland Signature Carneros Pinot Noir from the Napa Valley side of the Carneros AVA begins with very pleasing, classic Pinot Noir aromas of strawberry, cola and spice plus a bit of mint, cranberry and rhubarb.
-The smooth, balanced, medium to full-bodied wine tastes similar to the nose, with very true to form flavors.
-Cola, candied black cherry and lots of oaky spice all continue into the long, dry finish.
+The 2018 Kirkland Signature Carneros Pinot Noir from the Napa Valley side of the Carneros AVA begins with very pleasing, classic Pinot Noir aromas of strawberry, cola and spice plus a bit of mint, cranberry and rhubarb.
+The smooth, balanced, medium-bodied wine tastes similar to the nose, with very true to form flavors.
+Cola, candied black cherry, lots of oaky spice and a touch of vanilla all continue into the long, dry finish.
 It gains complexity as it has time in the glass so take your time and enjoy it.

 This is a really nice example of the variety at a fabulous price — pretty much par for the course for Costco’s Kirkland Signature wines, but extra props here for accomplishing this with Pinot Noir from expensive Carneros no less.
 Pinot Noir is one of the hardest varieties to find good examples under $20, much less $10, but this one succeeds admirably.

 Overall we might like this one even a tad more than the Trader Joe’s Grand Reserve Carneros Pinot Noir we reviewed earlier this year, which is pretty amazing since it also costs $3 less.